mr-ageless/MoO3-diy-mod/MoO3readme.txt

 The following controls are changed (see the Shortcuts section at the end for a list of new commands):

-[Enter] – Will now normalize rotation, zoom, and scroll on the Galaxy Map [Shift-Enter] – Will now Process a Turn
+[Enter] Â– Will now normalize rotation, zoom, and scroll on the Galaxy Map [Shift-Enter] Â– Will now Process a Turn

 Mouse right-click functions are not all implemented as described.
 Use Right-click to pan the map, and use the keyboard controls to rotate and pan.